KiyanShabestary/2023-NLIM-heterogeneity/README.md

 ### Fig. 6.
 In vivo ATP and FBP measurement using sensors ###

-`fig6abc.R` creates all the sensor plots as well as associated supplementaries using Rmixmod for cluster assignment.
+`fig6cde.R` creates all the sensor plots as well as associated supplementaries using Rmixmod for cluster assignment.
+This also contains the scripts to perform cell size/sensor output analysis across all nitrogen conditions (Supplemenraty Fig. 25).